Fleet Numbers: 284 - 303 (now 621 - 637)

 During 2006, 636 was moved to Derby for testing to be carried out on the tram's experimental motors, it returned to Blackpool to allow for further tests on a new bogie and truck to take place on the section of track between Starr Gate and Pleasure Beach during early 2009.623 made a comeback to service in 2007 having received Wartime livery in celebration of 70 years in service for the Brush car.

-Brush 627 was repainted into a commemorative livery for the Queen's Diamond Jubilee and displayed on a temporary siding at the Pleasure Beach.
-It will be replaced in 2013 by 621 which will be repainted in a special livery.
+Brush 627 was repainted into a commemorative livery for the Queen's Diamond Jubilee and displayed on a temporary siding at the Pleasure Beach and is currently receiving a new livery for 2013.

 The Brush Cars gave great service over 74 years and Blackpool has and will never have a more reliable type of tram, it was often been said that Blackpool Transport should forget about the unreliable Centenary Cars and give their fleet of Brush Cars a much needed overhaul.